Ty France Player Props: Mariners vs. Athletics

-On Tuesday, Ty France (.277 on-base percentage in past 10 games, 61 points below season-long percentage) and the Seattle Mariners play the Oakland Athletics, whose starting pitcher will be Luis Medina.
+On Wednesday, Ty France (.261 on-base percentage in past 10 games, 80 points below season-long percentage) and the Seattle Mariners face the Oakland Athletics, whose starting pitcher will be Ken Waldichuk.
 First pitch is at 9:40 PM ET.

-In his most recent game, he racked up two hits (going 2-for-3) against the Athletics.
+In his most recent game, he hit a home run while going 1-for-3 against the Athletics.

 Ty France Game Info & Props vs. the Athletics